muflihanto/frontendmentor/docs/calculator-app/README.md

 ### What I learned

+#### Theme Switcher with System Preference

-In this project, I implemented a theme switcher that respects the user's system preferences using the `prefers-color-scheme` media query.
+I implemented a theme switcher that respects the user's system preferences using the `prefers-color-scheme` media query.
 I used `jotai` for state management and `usehooks-ts` for easy media query handling in React.

 Here's how I initialized the theme based on the system preference: